prusa3d/Prusa-Firmware-MMU/README.md

-# Prusa-Firmware-MMU-Private
+# Prusa-Firmware-MMU
-This repository includes source code and firmware releases for the Original Prusa Multi Material Upgrade based on 8-bit ATMEL microcontroller.
+This repository includes source code and firmware releases for the Original Prusa Multi Material Unit based on 8-bit ATMEL microcontroller.

 The currently supported models are:
 - Original Prusa MMU3